10-Day Iceland Itinerary: Westfjords, Highlands & North Iceland

 LEARN MORE: Best Things to Do in Snaefellsnes Peninsula

 Our practical guide to Snaefellsnes Peninsula also contains useful tips for your trip and a suggested one-day itinerary for all the best places.
-Take a look!
+Don’t miss it if visiting this part of Iceland!

 Day 3: The Westfjords